coah80/coahgpt/README.md

 # The Dumbest April Fools Joke Ever&#8482;

-coahGPT was an april fools joke. the whole thing. i built an entire AI chat app with accounts and email verification and a CLI and an openai-compatible API and a whole persona system that talks like a zoomer — all as a bit. it ran on a VPS with a 3060 for like 2 weeks. now its open source so you can run it yourself if you want a chat app that says "ngl" and "ts is fire" in every response.
+coahGPT was an april fools joke. the whole thing. i built an entire AI chat app with accounts and email verification and a CLI and an openai-compatible API and a whole persona system that talks like me. it ran on a my server with a 3060 for like 2 days. now its open source so you can run it yourself if you want a chat app that says "ngl" and "ts is fire" in every response.

 anyway heres how to actually run it yourself.